matplotlib/CZI_2020-07_mpl/CZI.md

 ​​scientists in bio-medical imaging, microscopy, and genomics.
 It has ​​been actively developed and maintained by a vibrant, primarily ​​volunteer community for the past 17 years.
-Given the current scale, ​​scope, and importance of the project, it is critical that we continues ​​to support professional developers to maintain the project and ​​community.
+Given the current scale, ​​scope, and importance of the project, we can not sustainably continue ​​on only volunteer effort and it is critical that we continues to support ​​professional developers to maintain the project and community.

-With supported developers we have been able reduce our backlog of open Issues and Pull Requests, a marked change from the previous year when both were increasing.
-We propose to dedicate three-quarters of a developers time to maintenance and user support.
-This work has the direct effect of improving the library for our users, bit it also has improves the experience of contributors and the community.
+With supported developers we have been able reduce our backlog of open Issues and Pull Requests, a marked change from the previous few years when both were steadily increasing.
+We propose to dedicate a full developer to maintenance, mid-sized enhancements, and user support.
+This has the direct effect of improving the library for our users and improve the experience of our contributors and community.

-A core strength of Matplotlib is our large and vibrant community of contributors, down stream library developers, and users.
-We propose committing the rest of the developer to maintaining and fostering this community.
+A core strength of Matplotlib is the large and vibrant community of contributors, down stream library developers, and users around the library.
+We propose committing approximately a third of the developer to maintaining and fostering this community.

 Building on the theoretical and design work we have done in the past year we will continue to re-implement the core of Matplotlib using the